Supporting stakeholders to develop the Macedonian forest certification system

-The implementation of the European Union Timber Regulation (EUTR) has also played a significant role in the move towards sustainable forest management and forest certification.
+The implementation of the European Union Timber Regulation (EUTR) also played a significant role in the move towards sustainable forest management and forest certification.
 The EUTR prohibits the placing of illegally harvested timber on the European market.
 Through PEFC certification, forest owners and companies can demonstrate alignment with the new regulations, enabling their certified products to be imported into, and sold on, the EU market.

 Stakeholders within the forestry sectors of these countries are now increasingly looking to develop sustainable forest management and the use of forest certification to provide assurance that their forests are managed sustainably.

-PEFC Certification in Macedonia
+PEFC certification in Macedonia

 PEFC Outreach in Southwest Balkans